concilify/stackage-aws-lambda-nuget/README.md

    }
 ```

-Each AWS Lambda Function must be in a separate .NET console app, but there's no reason you can't share code between them via shared packages or even house more than one per code repository.
+Each AWS Lambda function must be in a separate .NET console app, but there's no reason you can't share code between them via shared packages or even house more than one per code repository.

 You can use constructor injection to inject your services into the handler.
 A basic handler will look something like the following snippet.